chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/verification.md

 ## 3. Online status:

-Log in to the dashboard, click on your miner check out the right section.
-When you see a green lightning symbol at the top right, it means your miner is online.
+Log in to the dashboard, navigate to the left menu, then go to Gateways.
+From there, choose the gateway you want by clicking on it.
+Once you see a green lightning symbol at the top left corner, it indicates that your miner is online.
-Additionally, your miner should be actively transmitting and receiving packets, just like shown in the picture.
+Furthermore, ensure that your miner is actively transmitting and receiving packets, as shown in the provided illustration.

 ![One](miner_transmitting.jpg)